nhaancs/learning-notes/programming/angular/1-angular-essentials.md

 ## V. Change detection

 Mechanism for keeping data and the rerendered views in sync with one another.
 If parent component has changed, its children are also be checked.
 Angular run a change detection process to check whether values have changed since the last time the process ran.
+Change detection is triggered by either events, receiving HTTP response, or timers/intervals (asynchronous calls).

 Angular has two ways for changes to be triggered:

 - The Default mode will traverse the entire tree looking for changes with change detection process.
 - The OnPush mode tell Angular that the component only cares about changes to any values that are input into the component from its parent, and give Angular the ability to skip checking the component during change detection if it already knows the parent hasn't changed.

-Change detection is triggered by either events, receiving HTTP response, or timers/intervals (asynchronous calls).
+TODO:
+Research more about OnPush mode.
+What happen if input is a primitive types vs an object?
+- Change detection check the values of primitive type inputs, check the references of object inputs.

 ## VI.
 Template expressions and bindings